Introduction

 obolup.sh - A bootstrap installer that sets up your environment

-obol CLI - A Go-based binary for stack and network management
+obol CLI - A Go-based binary for stack, agent, and network management

-The stack runs entirely on your local machine using k3d (Kubernetes in Docker), providing a lightweight yet fully-featured Kubernetes environment for blockchain development.
+The stack runs entirely on your local machine using k3d (Kubernetes in Docker), providing a lightweight yet fully-featured Kubernetes environment.

 Key features

-Multiple network support - Deploy Ethereum nodes, Helios light clients, Aztec sequencers, and more.
+Multiple network support - Deploy Ethereum nodes, Aztec sequencers, and more.

-Unique deployments - Each network installation creates a uniquely-namespaced deployment, allowing multiple instances of the same network type to run simultaneously.
+Unique deployments - Each installation creates a uniquely-namespaced deployment, allowing multiple instances to run simultaneously.

 Simplified tooling - Wraps kubectl, helm, and other Kubernetes tools with automatic configuration.